 - Selling your business - heads of terms, exclusivity and protecting confidential information

-For examples of deals we have recently advised on, please click here.
+For examples of deals we have recently advised on, please see our recent news.